Type: | Sport, 500 ft (152 m), 5 pitches |

 Location

-The approach is about 30 minutes and a second car at, or a ride from, Vista House after topping out may be needed for the first two options:
+The approach is about 30 to 45 minutes.
+A second car at, or a ride from, Vista House after topping out may be needed for the first two options: